pauroger/free-genai-bootcamp-2025/lang-portal/backend-flask/README.md

 ```

 This will do the following:
-- create the words.db (Sqlite3 database)
+- Create the words.db (Sqlite3 database)
-- run the migrations found in `seeds/`
+- Run the migrations found in `seeds/`
-- run the seed data found in `seed/`
+- Run the seed data found in `seed/`

 Please note that migrations and seed data is manually coded to be imported in
 the `lib/db.py`.
 So you need to modify this code if you want to import other